 - Contact the Postgraduate Administrator

-- It is recommended that applicants use the online application service Embark.
+- It is recommended that applicants use the online application service Royal Holloway Direct.
 This service offers a speedier and more accurate exchange of applicant data, on-line reference requests and allows applicants to save incomplete application records for completion at a later date.